Basic Algorithm Templates

 25

-// e[] represents the value of the node, l[] represents the left pointer of the node, r[] represents the right pointer of the node, idx indicates the current node in use
+// e[] represents the value of the node, l[] represents the left pointer of the node, r[] represents the right pointer of the node, idx indicates which node is currently used

 int e[N], l[N], r[N], idx;